Easy chocolate whipped cream only requires 3 ingredients.

-chocolate whipped cream piped into metal cup on wood background
+chocolate whipped cream piped onto metal spoon

 Can I make a confession?
 I like cool whip.